Dimension theory of Non-Autonomous iterated function systems

 where $d^*$ is given by \eqref{defd}. \end{cor}

-Next we show that under certain strong restrictions, the equality holds for the upper box dimension.
-We say the self-affine Moran set $E$ satisfies the \textit{open projection condition}(OPC) if there exists an open set $U$ such that $J\subset \overline{U}$ and for each $k>0$ and $\bu \in \Sigma^{k-1}$,
+Next we show that under certain strong restrictions, the critical value $s^*$ gives the upper box dimension of $E$.
+We say the non-autonomous affine set $E$ satisfies the \textit{open projection condition}(OPC) if there exists an open set $U$ such that $J\subset \overline{U}$ and for each $k>0$ and $\bu \in \Sigma^{k-1}$,

 with the union disjoint, and

 for all $(d-1)$-dimensional subspaces $\Theta$.